Anritsu/Examples/GenericExamples/Anritsu_MatLab_SCPI_RawSockets/Readme.md

 The connection object will end the connection executed at step **4.0**.

 ## 5.Revision History
-The latest version of this MatLab example, and examples for other programming languages, can be downloaded at [this location (to be determined)].
+The latest version of this MatLab example, and examples for other programming languages, can be downloaded at [this location](https://github.com/Anritsu/Examples).

-REV 1.0, 6/7/2022
+REV 1.1, 2/22/2023
 Modified by: Voicu Bogdan, Bucharest, Romania
 Original Release.